ucscGenomeBrowser/kent-core/src/product/README.txt

           take advantage of new features in the Genome Browser.
         * Preferably run on a linux server that is not used otherwise.
-        * By default requires opening at least three outgoing ports to UCSC for MySQL and BLAT in your firewall.
+        * By default requires opening at least three outgoing ports to UCSC for MariaDB and BLAT in your firewall.
 Once all data is downloaded and BLAT setup locally, no open ports are needed anymore.
         * For maximum browsing speed, can require up to 2-6TB to store all genome annotation tracks.